diproy01/Store-Management-System/Readme.txt

-# POSNIC
+# i-SolutionsBD
 ## Intro
-* A really simple Point of Sale application based on PHP/MySQL
+* A really simple Store and Sale application based on PHP/MySQL

 ## Security notes
 * Stores passwords in plain text by default